b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sco(s)
 ```

-Based on this we would say that student A is more consistent in his grades so he
+Based on this we would say that student A is more consistent with his grades so
-is probably a better student of the two.
-I would send student A to represent the
+he is probably a better student of the two.
+I would send student A to represent
-school during the national level competition.
+the school during the national level competition.
 Student B is also good, but
 choosing him is a gamble.
 He could shine or embarrass himself (and spot the
 school's name) during the competition.